ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 I completed my PhD in the [Computational Privacy Group](https://cpg.doc.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk/), advised by [Dr. Yves-Alexandre de Montjoye](http://www.demontjoye.com/index.html).

 My research sits broadly at the intersection between machine learning, privacy, and security.
 I develop methods to evaluate the privacy of anonymization techniques (re-pseudonymization, aggregation incl. query-based systems and synthetic data).
-My focus has been on automation, scalability and practical relevance of threat models to make privacy evaluations more accessible to practitioners.
+I focus on automation, scalability, tightness of evaluation, and practical relevance of threat models, with the goal of making privacy evaluations more accessible to practitioners.
 I also study privacy and security vulnerabilities in systems having the potential to cause harm: machine learning models and perceptual hashing-based client-side scanning.

 # News {#news}